kenshinx/godns/README.md

 * Keep hosts records in redis instead of the local file /etc/hosts

 * Atuo-Reload when hosts configuration changed.
-(Yes,dnsmasq need restart)
+(Yes,dnsmasq need reload)

 * Cache records save in memory or redis configurable